elinorp-d/elinorp-d.github.io/_projects/dialogue_to_decision.md

     </div>
 </div>
 <div class="caption">
-    Presenting an early demo of my work during the [MIT Student Assembly](https://sustainabilityassembly.portal.cortico.ai/) in January 2025.
+    Presenting an early demo of my work during the <a href="https://sustainabilityassembly.portal.cortico.ai/">MIT Student Assembly</a> in January 2025.
 Photo by Artemisia Luk.
 </div>

 ## Abstract